sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

         - Indicators:
             -

+    - Relevance to NIST SP 800-53 Revision 5:
+        -

 #### Role-Based Access Control (RBAC) for efficient permissions management across Workloads

 **Has the organization implemented Role-Based Access Control (RBAC) to manage access permissions uniformly across individual and group levels for diverse workloads, using both built-in and custom roles?**